There is No Tomorrow

-One of my favorite scenes from Rocky III is when Rocky and Apollo are out in LA sparing.
+One of my favorite scenes from Rocky III is when Rocky and Apollo are sparing out in LA.
 Rocky had just lost his title defense against Clubber Lang (Mr. T) and was training with Apollo to prepare for the rematch.
 For those of you too young to remember, Apollo was working with Rocky to totally change his fighting style.

-As the scene unfolds, Apollo is just pounding on Rocky who is putting up little defense.
-Finally in frustration, Apollo screams “What’s the matter with you!!?”
-Rocky, beaten and exhausted said “I’ll get it tomorrow.”
+As the scene unfolds, Apollo is pounding on Rocky, who is putting up little defense.
+Finally, in frustration, Apollo screams, “What’s the matter with you!!?”
+Rocky, beaten and exhausted, said, “I’ll get it tomorrow.”
 Apollo fires back, “There is no tomorrow!!”

 The truth is that Rocky was afraid.
-He had just been badly beaten by Clubber and his manager Mick had died from a heart attack.
-He had lost his self confidence and for a fighter, confidence is everything.
+Clubber had just beaten him badly, and his manager Mick had died from a heart attack.
+He had lost his self-confidence; for a fighter, confidence is everything.

-“There are two types of pain you will go through in life, the pain of discipline and he pain of regret.
-Discipline weighs ounces while regret weighs tonnes.”
+“There are two types of pain you will go through in life, the pain of discipline and the pain of regret.
+Discipline weighs ounces while regret weighs tons.”

 Jim Rohn

-The dog was just lying there kind of moaning but not moving.
-The neighbor asked “what’s wrong with your dog?”
-The man replied “he’s lying on a nail.”
-The neighbor asked “well why doesn’t he get up?
-The man said, “well, I guess it doesn’t hurt that bad.”
+An old man sat on his front porch with his neighbor and hound dog.
+The dog was just lying there, kind of moaning but not moving.
+The neighbor asked, “What’s wrong with your dog?”
+The man replied, “he’s lying on a nail.”
+The neighbor asked, “Well, why doesn’t he get up?”
+The man said, “Well, I guess it doesn’t hurt that bad.”

 There are so many people hurting in life for one reason or another.
-They know they need to change but they don’t know how or the fear of change has them feeling trapped.
-Again, waiting until you feel like doing anything is not a winning strategy.
+They know they need to change, but they don’t know how or the fear of change has them feeling trapped.
+So again, waiting until you feel like doing anything is not a winning strategy.

 Challenge yourself to live life on principle and commitment and not pure emotion.
-Set a goal in a particular area and formulate a step by step action plan to reach that goal.
+Set a goal in a particular area and formulate a step-by-step action plan to reach that goal.
 Then turn off your brain and act.
-The fears that have been holding you back are often times only imagined and you will be surprised how easy the steps come once you move into action.
+The fears holding you back are often only imagined, and you will be surprised how easy the steps come once you move into action.

 Act your way into feeling instead of waiting to feel like acting.
-If you will stick to your guns long enough to see positive results, then it becomes far easier to stay with your plan.
-The hardest part for someone who’s trying to lose weight and start a new fitness program or anything for that matter is just starting.
+If you stick to your guns long enough to see positive results, it becomes far easier to stay with your plan.
+The hardest part for someone trying to lose weight and start a new fitness program, or anything, is just beginning.

 Procrastination is too high a price to pay for fear of failure.
 To conquer fear, you have to feel the fear, and take action anyway.
-Forget motivation, just do it.
+So forget motivation; just do it.
 Act your way into feeling, not wait for positive emotions to carry you forward.

 John Maxwell

-Don’t worry about what you’re going to do for the rest of your life.
-For example, to improve your health, set a goal tomorrow to have a good breakfast, lunch, and dinner with one or two healthy snacks in between.
+Don’t worry about what you will do for the rest of your life.
+For example, to improve your health, set a goal tomorrow to have a good breakfast, lunch, and dinner with one or two healthy snacks.
 Further, commit to some form of exercise for 30 minutes before or after work.
-You will be so proud of yourself for moving into action and the next day will be so much easier.
+You will be so proud of yourself for moving into action, and the next day will be much easier.

-If you need to make a change with your body, get some help from a qualified professional trainer, formulate a game plan, and act.
-What you put off today will only be harder in the future.
+If you need to change your body, get help from a qualified professional trainer, formulate a game plan, and act.
+What you put off today will only be more challenging in the future.
 Remember, there is no tomorrow.
-Life is too short and when it comes to your health, you can’t afford to wait.
+Life is too short, and when it comes to your health, you can’t afford to wait.

 Action Step for My Readers: